So, What Happens in Vegas STAYS in Vegas Right?

 8. Masquerade Village Show in the Sky at the Rio Hotel and Casino

 This Carnival-themed show features fantastic floats that ride on tracks above the casino floor.
 You will find energetic dancers in exotic masks and costumes throwing beads into the crowd.
 The show also includes clowns and acrobats to help boost energy.
 There is a main stage on the casino floor with a live band providing the music for the show.
-Do keep in mind, however, that on Monday to Wednesday there is no Show in the Sky, instead a Latin band performing on the Masquerade Village Stage.
+Do keep in mind, however, that from Monday to Wednesday there is no Show in the Sky, instead a Latin band performing on the Masquerade Village Stage.

 Hourly from 7 pm to Midnight, Thursday – Sunday